badlogicmanpreet/gpt/gpt.md

 ### 4. Text Generation

-The provided code snippet illustrates the process of generating text sequences using a trained GPT model.
+The provided code snippet illustrates the process of generating text sequences using a trained GPT-2 model.
 Initially, the random seed for both CPU and GPU computations is set to ensure reproducibility.
 The input tensor `x` of shape (B, T) represents the number of sequences (`B`) and the sequence length (`T`).
 The goal is to extend each sequence to a specified maximum length (`max_length`).

 In a loop, the model performs a forward pass to obtain logits (predicted probabilities for each token) without computing gradients, as specified by `torch.no_grad()`.
 The logits tensor, initially of shape (B, T, vocab_size), is reduced to (B, vocab_size) by selecting the logits of the last token in the sequence.
 These logits are then converted to probabilities using the softmax function.